 Unlike a human, with contextual awareness and common reason, an A.I. might seek the most efficient means to an end, ignoring the secondary consequences of its actions.
 Take the simple example of a robot that’s given a simple and relatively innocuous goal of walking across a room.
 With no furniture in the way, a straight line would be the most efficient route to the goal - likely to be taken by AI and human alike.
 However, if a human baby was put in between the human and the end goal, we would take steps to not harm the baby - either step over or around it.
 An AI, with one set of instructions (walk across the room) would not take steps to prevent from harming the baby, and might step on or otherwise harm it.
 Since “don’t harm baby” was not a part of its instructions, the AI doesn’t “care” about the welfare of the baby, only about following instructions.

 In that example, the solution would be relatively simple; instruct the robot not to hurt the baby; but what of more complex situations?
 How do we make sure an AI doesn’t take unforeseen actions when we tell it to, say, deliver water to drought-ravaged parts of a country?
-Like a genie, the big danger is of the AI misinterpreting our intentions.
+Like a genie, the big danger is of the AI misinterpreting our intentions, and harming humans with actions, in its calculation, that would most effectively carry out whatever instructions it was given.

 This is the real danger of artificial intelligence that the media doesn’t talk about - the real but unsexy side that doesn’t get the attention that it deserves, while the “killer robots” fantasy is in the spotlight for decades.